Best kids fitness tracker Android Central 2021

 - Greyscale screen

-While the Ace 3 is worth the extra bucks thanks to the fun clock animations and longer battery life, if you're really pinching pennies, the Ace 2 is still a solid option.
-My nine-year-old has been wearing that one for over two years now and absolutely loves it.
+While the Ace 3 is worth the extra bucks thanks to the fun clock animations and longer battery life, the Ace 2 is still a solid option if you're really pinching pennies.
+My nine-year-old wore that one for more than two years now absolutely loves it.
 Like the Ace 3, it comes with an adjustable silicone band sized to fit little wrists, but in three other finish options: blue/yellow, watermelon/teal, or grape.
 Also swim-proof, it's best suited to kids aged 6-12 – for older kids, consider other models from Fitbit.

 There are fewer customization options and features with the Ace 2 versus the Ace 3, including only a couple of clock faces and no extra modes.
 But it does still have the timer, reminders to move, bedtime reminders, active goal minutes, and alarms.
 And it works seamlessly with the Fitbit app, set up with a Kid View, and as part of the My Family if the parent owns a Fitbit device as well.

 The battery lasts for a respectable up to five days and, like the Ace 3, the Ace 2 also provides detailed sleep information, including the time the child fell asleep and woke up as well as restless periods throughout the night.
 Kids receive virtual badges after accomplishing goals, racking them up where they become viewable in the app.
 If you can find the Ace 2 for a super-cheap price that's significantly cheaper than the Ace 3, it's a good option.

 - Battery doesn't last as long Ace 3

 - Not a lot of personalization options

 Best for more than fitness: Garmin vivofit jr. 2